telekom-mms/ansible-collection-acme/roles/letsencrypt/README.md

 The validation via http-challenge currently supports the usage of a local path at the webserver and also an AWS S3 bucket to safe the hashfiles.

 ### local path
-When using a local path at the webserver you have to ensure that this file is reachable by your configured vhost(s)
+When using a local path at the webserver you have to ensure that this file is reachable by your configured vhost(s).

 ### s3
 When using the s3 provider you have to set a redirect rule in your proxy or webserver to allow the acme challenge bot to read the file, during the http-01 challenge to work: